 With your bachelor’s degree, you will be well-prepared for a variety of law-related career options in:

 - law-related nonprofits

 - other positions that require experience with law, regulations, and legal and administrative processes.

 This program is also well-suited for students who plan to pursue law school or graduate school.

 As part of your coursework, you have the option to participate in a variety of unique law-related internships, including the Court Navigator Program.
-This internship program—developed by UB in cooperation with the District Court of Maryland—allows student interns to directly assist unrepresented litigants in court with their legal cases (to the extent permitted by law).
+This internship program—developed by UBalt in cooperation with the District Court of Maryland—allows student interns to directly assist unrepresented litigants in court with their legal cases (to the extent permitted by law).

 Some sample Legal Studies courses include:

 A general survey of the development of American law from colonial times to the present.
 Emphasizes the importance of social change and political conflict in legal development.
 Topics include the reception of English law in the colonies, the establishment of the federal court system and the struggle to modernize American law in the 19th and 20th centuries.
 Coursework involves the analysis of original legal documents and materials.

 An examination of the general and specific parts of the substantive criminal law in the United States, its development within historical an societal contexts, and its representation in statutory and case law.
 Consideration is given to problems of application and interpretation of the written law.

 In-depth exploration of the organization of the American legal system.
 Examines how law is organized as a field of knowledge and practice and how it functions as an instrument of government and arena of dispute resolution.
 Also considers the context of law and law's effectiveness in promoting justice and social policies.